Bruce Chabner

-Bruce Allan Chabner is a professor of medicine at Harvard Medical School and Director of Clinical Research at the MGH Cancer Center at Massachusetts General Hospital.
-His research focuses on anti-folate drugs for the treatment of cancer.
+Bruce Allan Chabner is an American medical oncologist and researcher who worked at the National Cancer Institute and now is a professor of medicine at Harvard Medical School.
+He is also the director of clinical research at the Cancer Center at Massachusetts General Hospital.
+His expansive research of cancer pharmacology most notably includes his contributions to developing anti-folate drugs for the treatment of cancer.
+His work at NIH led to the development of Taxol, a commonly prescribed breast cancer drug.